 Additionally, today’s students are learning with and leveraging these virtual technologies.
 So much so that they will be inseparable when they graduate and join the workforce.
 Companies need to anticipate and integrate these technologies into not only the way that they operate their business, but also how they structure their office spaces.

 How Design Can Attract and Retain Talent

 Lately, there has been an increased demand for the development of outdoor spaces and rooftops as these allow for safer social interaction due to pandemic restrictions.
 “Increasingly, companies want their spaces to be more ‘Instagramable,’” said Jeffrey.
-(Hear more of Jeffrey’s thoughts on Instagrammable spaces in the latest version of our SHPodcast, embedded below.)
+(Hear more of Jeffrey’s thoughts on Instagrammable spaces in the latest version of our SHPodcast, embedded to the right.)